 Ah, the dreaded employee evaluation is marked on your calendar and you wish it wasn’t.
 Sound familiar?
-Like most managers, the employee evaluation and having to fire employees are the most disliked tasks.
+Like most managers, employee evaluation and having to fire employees are the most disliked tasks.
 But alas, they are the tasks that must be done!
 Just like payroll and time management.

 As a manager, you know the benefits of having a productive employee.
-It’s that great performance which can take your business to the next level and outshine your competition.
+It’s that great performance that can take your business to the next level and outshine your competition.
 However, an employee who is performing poorly may be detrimental to your company’s success.
 To make sure employees perform to your expectations, you have to gauge their performance.

 However, there are many who argue that an employee performance evaluation has the opposite effect that employers desire.
 Instead of boosting confidence and taking your company to the next level, the employee performance evaluation only conjures negative emotions.
 That’s why we’re here, we want to settle the debate once and for all!
-After consulting with managers and employees alike, we’ve compiled the pros, the cons and the new approach to employee performance evaluations.
+After consulting with managers and employees alike, we’ve compiled the pros, the cons, and the new approach to employee performance evaluations.

 The Good: Pros of Employee Performance Evaluation